Daboulz0653/ai_detection/README.md

 ## classifier_data_code

-This folder contains the code to run classification experiment to distinguish between authentic and synthetic text using a random forest classifier.
+This folder contains the code to run classification experiments to distinguish between authentic and synthetic text using a random forest classifier.